lance36/LabAnsible/LabAnsibleKubernetesWithTrident_NAS/README.md

 # Ping host to check connectivity with RHEL host
     ansible -m ping rhel

+# Make sure the ONTAP IP addresses to use are free.
+If the result of the following is 0, you are good to go
+    ansible -m ping ontap_lab_nas | grep SUCCESS | wc -l

 # Install NFS utils on RHEL Host with ansible playbook  (change into repository directory!)
     ansible-playbook 1-install-nfs-utils.yml